Samsung has a MicroLED TV that can split into four different screens

 Available in three different sizes – 110-inch, 99-inch, and 88-inch – this MicroLED TV features a 99.99% screen-to-body ratio, meaning the bezel is pretty much non-existent.

-Aside from this all-screen design, though, buyers will be able to utilize the modular design of Samsung’s MicroLED tech to split each model into four different screens with a new Multi View feature.
-If you want to keep several channels on at the same time, say, to follow multiple news broadcasts (or just bring some chaos into your life), you’ll have the option.
+Aside from this all-screen design, though, buyers will be able to utilize the modular design of Samsung’s MicroLED tech to split each model into up to four different screens with a new Multi View feature.
+If you want to keep several channels on at the same time, say, to follow multiple news broadcasts, get up match commentary while a game continues on another channel, or just bring some chaos into your life, you’ll have the option.
+You can even adjust the volume for each section.

 - New Samsung TV: what's new this year?